redphx/better-xcloud/README.md

 - **Prefer IPv6 streaming server**
   > Might reduce latency
 - **Force high quality stream**
-  > Force xCloud to use the best streaming codec profile (same as desktop).
+  > Force xCloud to use the best streaming codec profile (same as desktop & TV).
 You don't have to change User-Agent anymore.
   > Use more bandwitdh & battery.
-  > Some browsers (like Firefox) don't support this feature.
-Check [the full list](https://caniuse.com/?search=setCodecPreferences).
-  > If you're on Android, I'd recommend using [Hermit](https://hermit.chimbori.com) instead.
-  > If not, check [User-Agent section](#user-agent) for a work-around.
   > Comparison video with the setting ON & OFF: https://youtu.be/-9PuBJJSgR4
 - **Disable bandwidth checking**
   > xCloud won't reduce quality when the internet speed is slow